syncfusion-content/wpf-docs/wpf/WizardControl/Getting-Started.md

 {% endhighlight %}

-> Note: For creating Wizard control using C# code, you must already have a panel in which you are going to add the control.
+N> For creating Wizard control using C# code, you must already have a panel in which you are going to add the control.
 Otherwise, the control cannot be displayed.